Geolicious/qgis2leaf/README.md

 You can choose between several basemap styles and define the initial extent of the map as well as the dimension of the webmap in your html document.
 To support big data exports you may disable initial loading of the layers to the map.
 As the webmap has a layer control you can enable visibility of the layers afterwards.
 The popup for features is either a simple table with all your attributes or defined by the attribute `html_exp` in your QGIS vector layer (check `line_feature.shp` in the `test_data` folder).
 If you want to use a defined symbol in your webmap add an attribute `icon_exp` to your point shapefile and file it wit a relative path on your pc or an html statement.
 You can define different icons for each feature.
 Please check index.html of the webmap to customize popup position regarding your chosen icon.
 You may find testdata in `places_few_1_EPSG3857_categorized.shp` in the `test_data` folder (Donkey designed by Gabriele Malaspina from the thenounproject.com).
 For single, categorized and graduated symbol point feature layers we are exporting radius (not for polygons), color and opacity.
 Unfortunately the export of forms and svg is not embedded at the moment.
+If you would like to create a legend you need to add the attributes `legend_exp` (text to be shown) and `legend_ico` (icon to be shown) to the desired layer and fill in the link to the icon and the text.
+Check the test files for details.

 ## Installation